 In this post, I’ll show you how to enable steps 1 and 2: Enable your website to send user activity information to the data layer.

-When you’re done with the instructions here, your website should have the data layer enabled, and information available for GTM to send to GA4.
+When you finish the instructions here, your website should have the data layer enabled and information available for GTM to send to GA4.

 ECommerce Events